slothushka/HMS/README.md

 - Blood Pressure Report
 - Blood Test Report

-3. Doctor
+2. Doctor
 - Update prescriptions for patients.
 - Accept or decline appointment requests from patients.

-4. Admin
+3. Admin
 - Register new doctors.
 - Assign specializations to doctors.

-5. Patient
+4. Patient
 - Book appointments based on the specialization of doctors.
 - View reports posted by pathologists.
 - Check the status of appointments (accepted or rejected by doctors).
 - View the list of prescriptions provided by doctors.

+5. SignUp and Login page